mccluret/Glob-Tutorial/README.md

 #### My first object class and pygame

 The display starts with random sized blobs.
-The bigger blob between red/blue aborbs the smaller blob.
+The bigger blob aborbs the smaller blob.
 WARNING: It might be worse than watching water boil....